-As of August 21, 2019, there were 18.3 million shares of our Common Stock outstanding and approximately 40 holders of record of our Common Stock.
+As of October 28, 2019, there were 18.3 million shares of our Common Stock outstanding and approximately 40 holders of record of our Common Stock.
 However, we believe that there are more beneficial holders of our Common Stock as many beneficial holders hold their stock in "street name."

-The last reported trading price of our Common Stock on August [19], 2019 was \$[0.0950].
-As of August [20], 2019 we had approximately 40 holders of record of our Common Stock.
+The last reported trading price of our Common Stock on October 28, 2019 was \$0.07.